legendy4141/LanceDB/docs/src/examples/serverless_qa_bot_with_modal_and_langchain.md

 stub = Stub(
     name="example-langchain-lancedb",
     image=lancedb_image,
-    secrets=[Secret.from_name("my-openai-secret")],
+    secrets=[Secret.from_name("my--secret")],
 )
 ```

-We're using Modal's Secrets injection to secure our OpenAI key.
+We're using Modal's Secrets injection to secure our  key.
 To set your own, you can access the Modal UI and enter your key.

 ### Setting up caches for LanceDB and LangChain